nhsd-exeter/dos-integration/README.md

 Tests are currently separated into many tags.
 These tags are used to run the tests in parallel.
 The tags are as follows:

 - pharmacy - All Tests that check pharmacy functionality
-- pharmacy_no_log_searches - Pharmacy tests that do not use the AWS CloudWatch Log Insights search functionality.
+- no_log_searches - Pharmacy tests that do not use the AWS CloudWatch Log Insights search functionality.
 These tests are fast as they check the database directly
-- pharmacy_cloudwatch_queries - Pharmacy tests that use the AWS CloudWatch Log Insights search functionality.
+- cloudwatch_queries - Pharmacy tests that use the AWS CloudWatch Log Insights search functionality.
 These tests are slow as they check the CloudWatch Logs.

 #### Where are the integration tests run?